michaelcourcy/kasten-on-outscale/README.md

 In eu-west-2 there is 2 AZ available hence the first and third network is belonging to the same AZ.

-Edit variable.tfvars and create your infrastructure
+Edit variables.tf and create your infrastructure

 ```
 # import the outscale provider and init a local terraform backend